k3rn/floki/README.md

 	- The second level lists the groups of machines, in the example they are "webserver", "application", "database".
 	- The third level lists the machines in the groups.
+	- The fourth level sets the how much memory (in MB) and the number of cpus a virtual machines.
+If this options are not set, they are going to be the same as the template.